pyserial/pyserial/documentation/tools.rst

         returned as third element when accessed by index.

-    USB specific data, these are all ``None`` if it is not a USB device (or the platform does not support extended info)
+    USB specific data, these are all ``None`` if it is not a USB device (or the platform does not support extended info).

     .. attribute:: vid

-        USB Vendor ID (string of hex digits)
+        USB Vendor ID (integer, 0...65535).

     .. attribute:: pid

-        USB product ID (string of hex digits)
+        USB product ID (integer, 0...65535).

     .. attribute:: serial_number

-        USB serial number as a string
+        USB serial number as a string.

     .. attribute:: location